Ace Quiz LogoAce Quiz

 Teachers Are Using AI Too

 It's not just students.
 85% of teachers used AI in the 2024-25 school year.
 Faculty members across higher ed are finding AI helps with professional development and handling administrative tasks more efficiently.
+For the full breakdown, see our article on how many teachers use AI.

 But here's the tension around AI policies: